moriyasum/OpenAL_GtkAda_GUI_Doppler_Effect_M_Linear/README.md

 If you press “Pause–Start” at that moment, the audio between the sources will become misaligned because the playback speeds of the left and right channels differ.

 2, If you change the “Source Count” setting after pressing “Start”, be sure to restart the demo by using “Stop–Start.”

 This prevents complications in synchronization between sources.

+3, Playback When Using a Long Audio Source

+The demo uses a short WAV file that is looped during playback.

+When the train reaches either end and reverses direction, the audio is not synchronized between sources.

+To keep the audio playback in sync, the demo issues a Source.Stop and Source.Play at each end.

+Because of this, even if you use a long audio file, only the portion used during the first one-way trip will be played.